-You may have heard a thousand times, “time is money.”
+You may have heard a thousand times that “time is money.”
 For me and perhaps for you, the reminder to use our time well was a needed and useful lesson.

 As we grew into adulthood and established our lives, careers, homes, and everything else, money seemed scarce and time was abundant.
 Using time to get money made a whole lot of sense.

 Things change as we age, you may have noticed.
-A client shared a revelation that came to him shortly after he retired.
-“I spent all those years worrying about having enough money in retirement, and quickly learned that the scarce thing is time, not money.
+A client shared a revelation that came to them shortly after they retired: “I spent all those years worrying about having enough money in retirement, and quickly learned that the scarce thing is time, not money.
 I’ll run out of time long before I run out of money.”

-From time to time you have heard us advise, invest wisely and spend well.
+From time to time you have heard us advise “invest wisely and spend well.”
 These things mean different things to different people.
-A very dear friend LOVES to mow the lawn, tinker with lawnmowers, fool around with the shrubbery.
-Good for him, I say.
-One of the ways he spends money to gain time is by paying us to help with his financial affairs.
+A very dear friend loves to mow the lawn, tinker with lawnmowers, fool around with the shrubbery.
+Good for them, I say.
+One of the ways they spends money to gain time is by paying us to help with their financial affairs.

 To our young clients, a reminder: time is money.

 To our not-young clients, a different version: money is time.